 - Challenges me in my own growth with love and encouragement

 - Wants me to be myself

 - Willingly asks for and receives forgiveness when harm occurs

 I work hard to remind the client that no person will do these things all the time.
 When someone harms us or makes mistakes in human weakness, we must learn to determine how to respond wisely and lovingly.
 When someone continually harms and does not seek forgiveness, this is an indication that they may not need to be part of our inner circle.

 I also talk frequently with clients about whether a person could possibly move from our Outer Circle to our Intermediate Circle, or even from our Intermediate Circle to our Inner Circle.
 Many trauma survivors struggle to take that risk, so we discuss ways to healthily do this.
 For example, someone may have demonstrated the qualities of an Inner Circle person, but the client hasn’t yet allowed her into the Inner Circle.
 I might recommend that the client take that person to coffee and share something a little deeper than she has before, allowing trust to build more deeply.

 On the other hand, some clients have let too many people into the Inner Circle.
 In those cases we discuss setting healthy boundaries with people who might not need to be in the Inner Circle.
 And finally, I tell clients that no person should ever jump directly from the Outer Circle to the Inner Circle.
 Trust takes time to develop, and we need to move slowly enough to see the signs of health.

-CTHN has created a webinar called Building Healthy Relationships After Trauma,which will be held June 25, 2022.
-In this webinar we will discuss these concepts in detail, so be sure to register.
+CTHN has a webinar recording available for purchase called Building Healthy Relationships After Trauma.
+In this webinar these concepts are discussed in detail.
 In addition, CTHN Members receive the graphic above in downloadable form, as well as a worksheet to use with clients for listing relationships in the three categories.
 If you are not yet a member of CTHN, we encourage you to join by clicking HERE.